Olivex727/RPG-Y11/README.md

 Level up to upgrade your weapon with resources you sell

+Use toolbelt tab under weapons and aparal to upgrade weapons and armor

 Your attack does less damage but can always be Used

 Your spell can do a lot of damage but requires Mana